LenweSaralonde/MusicianList/README.md

 MusicianList
 ============

-Add load and save features for the addon [Musician](https://lenwe.info/musician).
+Load and save songs in game for the addon [Musician](https://lenwe.info/musician).

-This addon has no UI and has to be used in command line only.

-Musician commands start by `/musician` but you can also use `/music` or `/mus`.
+Left-click on the Musician minimap button to open the main menu, from there you can open the song list or save the currently imported song into it.

 Type `/mus help` to get the command list.